 Moreover, some people say that there is nothing wrong with rusted pans.
 They advocate the rusted pans by saying that it’s okay to cook in a rusted pan.
 I must add that there is indeed a health risk in cooking in rusted pans.

 If you want to know more about rusted pans and their solutions then keep reading.
-If you are looking for ideal pans that don’t rust then also keep reading because at the end of this article we will raise the curtain to expose some shocking truth.
+If you are looking for ideal pans that don’t rust then also keep reading because, at the end of this article, we will raise the curtain to expose some shocking truths.

 Table of Contents